-The Rob Roy Swamp 6 west of the Main Quarry is a provincially significant wetland (PSW) complex.
+The Rob Roy Swamp 6 west of the Main Quarry is a Provincially Significant Wetland (PSW) complex.
 This PSW feature was evaluated by Stantec Inc. as part of the Extension Quarry licensing.
-Stantec's report, entitled: Duntroon License Expansion - Level 2 Natural Environment Technical Report (dated October 7, 2005), states, in part, the following with respect to existing conditions in Rob Roy Swamp 6:
+Stantec's report, entitled: Duntroon License Expansion - Level 2 Natural Environment Technical Report (dated October 7, 2005), states, in part, the following with respect to baseline conditions in Rob Roy Swamp 6: